erling6232/imagedata/paper.md

 ## Viewing

-A simple viewer which let the user scroll through the image stack, and step through the tags of a 4D dataset, is included.
+A simple viewer is included.
+The viewer lets the user scroll through the image stack, and step through the tags of a 4D dataset.
 These operations are possible:

 * Window/level adjustment: Move mouse with left key pressed.